 Category of Dzi

-category 1 is generally the most sought out after group of beads in order of desirability. it should be note that Dzi with eyes tend to be the most sought after all Dzi.
+Category 1 is generally the most sought out after the group of beads in order of desirability. it should be noted that Dzi with eyes tend to be the most sought after all Dzi.
 However, other beads in this category can easily more valuable.
 In some cases, If beads are sold as a match pair this can greatly increase their value.
 As an example a pair of perfectly match Tiger Dzi would command greater value as a pair than if both bread are sold individually.

-the more simple way to view these categories is by seeing that all the beads in this category 1 are regarded as a pure Dzi and there fore of non human Origin.
+The more simple way to view these categories is by seeing that all the beads in this category 1 are regarded as a pure Dzi and there fore of non human Origin.
 Luk Mik Dzi with decoration would be regard as a pure Dzi within this category and natural varieties would not.
 We Tibetans view pure Dzi as being of Divine or super nature origin and there fore not made by human hand.
 Even the bead hole is believed to be a natural occurrence and not drilled by hand.
 Beads in category 2 are also highly valued as amulets, however, they would not be seen as possessing the same merit as category 1 beads.
 Ancient beads that have a terrestrial origin do not hold quite the same allure as beads believed to have fallen from the heavens.

 Dzi with eyes (which include fusiform, oval and barrel shape Dzi)

 Oval Dzi (which can include lotus design, longevity vase, and other decorations.
 In some regions of Tibet these beads can be sought after than beads with eyes).

 Dzi with unusual design (which include a combination of eyes and unique motifs).